wheelostair/COM519AE1/documentation.md

 It wouldn’t be too difficult to re-create this system using a different dataset to include the service requests from the SMS too.
 The web page could be changed to include a date area where only certain data between two dates were shown.

 The system is secure as to make edits you need to register and login to the web page.
+The passwords created by the users are saved in a hashed format and therefore are much harder to crack.

 # Conclusion & Reflection

-The Web page designed fulfils the brief of solving a problem in the workplace, by creating an easy to view, automatic version of the poorly laid out spreadsheet which we were sometimes provided.
-It is very simple in design but could be improved in the future to include further data sets, a section to search by date, how many calls have been opened vs closed and a percentage of total calls which have been closed at FPOC.
+The web page designed fulfils the brief of solving a problem in the workplace, by creating an easy to view, automatic version of the poorly laid out spreadsheet which we were sometimes provided.
+It is very simple in design but could be improved in the future to include further data sets, including an area to view service requests, a section to search by date, how many calls have been opened vs closed and a percentage of total calls which have been closed at FPOC.
 There are some areas of the web page which i have not finished, including a drop-down list of all the resolvers, which i was attempting to use to navigate to a page which would show all the incidents resolved by that employee, but i was unable to finish this.
 On the search area i was trying to create an area where each user who logged in could save incidents so that they could see them again in the future at a glance.
 But this is also unfinished.
+If i were to add these features in the future i think that this could be a very useful tool for my team and could be used regularly to save time and provide us with up to date statistics.

 At first i struggled quite badly with trying to create the collections, i solved this by including a seeder.
 I also struggled with hosting the database on a cloud server and hosting the webpage, but with trial and error i finally managed to host these.
-I recognise that the design is simple and could be improved, but i am happy with the functionality and believe that i can use the skill learnt completing this assessment in the future, to further my career.
+I recognise that the design is simple and could be improved, but i am happy with the functionality and believe that i can use the skills learnt completing this assessment in the future, to further my career.